owacoder/cppdatalib/README.md

 }
 ```

+### Compile-time flags

+Below is a list of compile-time flags supported by cppdatalib (the flags don't need a value, they just need to be defined):

+   - `CPPDATALIB_NON_POD_LAYOUT` - Disables `union` layout of bool, int, uint, and real types.
+This WILL use more memory
+   - `CPPDATALIB_BOOL_T` - The underlying boolean type of the implementation.
+Should be able to store a true and false value.
+If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
+Defaults to `bool`
+   - `CPPDATALIB_INT_T` - The underlying integer type of the implementation.
+Should be able to store a signed integral value.
+If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
+Defaults to `int64_t`
+   - `CPPDATALIB_UINT_T` - The underlying unsigned integer type of the implementation.
+Should be able to store an unsigned integral value.
+If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
+Defaults to `uint64_t`
+   - `CPPDATALIB_REAL_T` - The underlying floating-point type of the implementation.
+Should be able to store at least an IEEE-754 value.
+If a non-POD type, `CPPDATALIB_NON_POD_LAYOUT` should be defined.
+Defaults to `double`
+   - `CPPDATALIB_CSTRING_T` - The underlying C-style string type of the implementation.
+Defaults to `const char *`
+   - `CPPDATALIB_STRING_T` - The underlying string type of the implementation.
+Defaults to `std::string`
+   - `CPPDATALIB_ARRAY_T` - The underlying array type of the implementation.
+Defaults to `std::vector<cppdatalib::core::value>`
+   - `CPPDATALIB_OBJECT_T` - The underlying object type of the implementation.
+Defaults to `std::multimap<cppdatalib::core::value, cppdatalib::core::value>`
+   - `CPPDATALIB_SUBTYPE_T` - The underlying subtype type of the implementation.
+Must be able to store all subtypes specified in the `core` namespace.
+Default to `long`
+   - `CPPDATALIB_DISABLE_MARIADB` - Disables inclusion of the MySQL interface library.
+If defined, the MySQL headers must be available in the include path

+Please note that custom datatypes are a work-in-progress.
+Defining custom types may work, or may not work at all.

 ## Supported datatypes

 If a type is unsupported in a serialization format, the type is not converted to something recognizable by the format, but an error is thrown instead, describing the failure.
 However, if a subtype is not supported, the value is processed as if it had none (i.e. if a value is a `string`, with unsupported subtype `date`, the value is processed as a meaningless string and the subtype metadata is removed).